• Home

 Subscribe Today

 Subscribe today to receive our weekly newsletter giving details of each episode of the General Practice Podcast as it is published plus our weekly blog and useful links for anyone interested in general practice innovation.
-You’ll also receive a free copy of “Ten Steps for Establishing a Powerful Voice for General Practice”.
+You’ll also receive a free copy of “How to Establish GP Influence Within an Integrated Care System ICS”.

 Subscribe Today